oddbird/oddleventy/content/blog/2022/cq-syntax.md

 ---
 title: Use the Right Container Query Syntax
-sub: Size queries are stable, and shipping in browsers this summer
+sub: Size queries are stable, and shipping in browsers
 author: miriam
 date: 2022-08-17
 image: